Adam-Software/AdamServices.Extensions.DefaultArgumets/README.md

   ```
   This will add default command line options such as `--help` and `--version`.

-  **Method 2.** If the application has command line options
+  **Method 2.** If the application has command line options you should add custom arguments class.
+Learn more about custom arguments class [here](#example-custom-arguments-class).
   ```c#
   .ConfigureServices((context, services) =>
   {
      services.AddAdamArgumentsParserTransient<ArgumentService>(args);
   })
   ```
-  This will add a transient service `ArgumentService` which can be obtained using standard methods via ServiceProvider.
-Learn more about custom arguments class [here](#example-custom-arguments-class)
+  This will add a transient service `ArgumentService` which can be obtained using standard methods via `ServiceProvider`.
   ```c#
   var userArguments = host.Services.GetService<ArgumentService>();
   ```